 This requirement also may pop up at land borders.
 Crossing into Costa Rica, for instance, it’s sometimes necessary to purchase a bus ticket at the border leaving Costa Rica – even if you don’t plan to use it.
 For private cars entering, no onward ticket is required but proper documentation for the vehicle is needed.

-It’s possible to take a bus from the USA or Canada into Mexico and directly into Central America.
-The three most convenient land borders between Mexico and Central America are at the Chetumal–Corozal (Belize) border in Quintana Roo (Yucatán Peninsula); the Ciudad Cuauhtémoc–La Mesilla (Guatemala) border; and the Ciudad Hidalgo–Ciudad Tecún Umán (Guatemala) border in Chiapas state (about 38km to the south of Tapachula).
+It’s possible to take a bus from the US or Canada into Mexico and directly into Central America.
+The three most convenient land borders between Mexico and Central America:

 Car & Motorcycle

-Most people driving to Central America do so from the USA (or Canada).
-Buying a car in the region (including Mexico) is very complicated: you're better off bringing your car (with all the ownership papers) from your home country.
+Most people driving to Central America do so from the US (or Canada).
+Buying a car in the region (including Mexico) is very complicated: you're better off bringing a car (with all the ownership papers) from North America.

 Prior to departure, purchase liability insurance that is valid in Mexico, such as Oscar Padilla Mexican Insurance.
 Make sure you bring your documentation, as you'll have to show it at the border.
 Mandatory insurance is for sale at the border as you enter Belize, Nicaragua, Costa Rica and Panama.
 Insurance is not required in El Salvador, Guatemala or Honduras.